 The judicial bodies of SIX enforce the rules and decisions of the regulatory bodies if the procedure is not resolved by means of a sanction decision or concluded by SIX Exchange Regulation.

-The Sanctions Commission can impose sanctions on natural and legal persons who/which are subject to the Rule Books of SIX Swiss Exchange Ltd and/or SIX Corporate Bonds AG, the Listing Rules and the Additional Rules.
+The Sanctions Commission can impose sanctions on natural and legal persons who/which are subject to the Rule Books of SIX Swiss Exchange Ltd, SIX Corporate Bonds AG and/or SIX Repo AG, the Listing Rules and the Additional Rules.
 It is composed of between five and eleven members.
 The Chairman of the Sanctions Commission and half of its members are elected by the Regulatory Board; the remaining members are appointed by the Board of Directors of SIX.

 The Sanctions Commission rules on appeals against sanction decisions made by SIX Exchange Regulation.
 It may refer the matter back to the responsible investigative body for regular sanction proceedings, or instruct that body to examine the matter further.